jennerdulce/301-retro.md/README.md

 - Use an `INSERT INTO tablename` statement to store the data into the database
 - do `.redirect('/')` to your home route

 ### 3. What should I do differently next time?
 - I should definitely turn in assignments on time and not push them off.

 ### 4. What still puzzles me, or what do I need to learn more about?
 - Nothing is puzzling me at the moment! rendering stuff VIA back-end is awesome!
 - wondering how to implement event handlers to make animations on EJS files instead of HTML files

+## Retro 13: Update/Delete
+### 1. What went well, that I might forget if I don’t write down?
+-

+### 2. What did I learn today?
+-

+### 3. What should I do differently next time?
+-

+### 4. What still puzzles me, or what do I need to learn more about?
+-